cboulay/SERF/README.md

 ### Python and Django and Databases

 The main parts of these tools are the database and its API.
-The database schema is installed and configured using (Django)[https://www.djangoproject.com/download/], a (Python)[https://www.python.org/]-based web framework.
+The database schema is installed and configured using [Django](https://www.djangoproject.com/download/), a [Python](https://www.python.org/)-based web framework.

 If you do not already have them installed, go ahead and install Python then Django.
-Note that I used Python 2.7.6 (via Canopy)[https://enthought.com/products/canopy/academic/] and Django 1.7b1 when writing this guide.
+Note that I used Python 2.7.6 [via Canopy](https://enthought.com/products/canopy/academic/) and Django 1.7b1 when writing this guide.

-As part of the Django installation, you should (setup your database)[https://docs.djangoproject.com/en/dev/topics/install/#database-installation].
+As part of the Django installation, you should [setup your database](https://docs.djangoproject.com/en/dev/topics/install/#database-installation).
 I used MySQL Community Server 5.6.17 (any DBMS should work, but converting Elizan data requires MySQL).
 I used the MyISAM storage engine (because InnoDB is harder to tweak for performance with Elizan data) and I used the [MySQL-Python](https://pypi.python.org/pypi/MySQL-python) connector.